Physics Guided Machine Learning Methods for Hydrology: Introduction

 The hydrological cycle has strong temporal structure and thus time aware deep learning techniques such as RNNs can be used to model different output variables using weather inputs.
-However, the mapping from weather inputs to variables of interest is very complex, and hence a traditional deep learning approach would required large amounts of data to train.
-For example, streamflow is connected to weather inputs through a number of inter-connected processes as shown in Figure \ref{fig1}.
-Moreover, the hydrological system has states that acts as a memory of the system.
-These states play a significant role in the response of different processes to weather inputs.
+However, the mapping from weather inputs to variables of interest is very complex, and involves a number of intermediate variables that are inter-connected as shown in Figure \ref{fig1}.
+Some of the intermediate variables acts as a state of the hydrological system (shown in blue in Figure \ref{fig1}) and govern the response of other variables (also called as fluxes, and shown in red in Figure \ref{fig1}).
+The relationship between states and fluxes can be seen as hierarchy where states play a significant role in the response of flux variables to weather inputs.
 For example, for a given amount of rainfall, the amount of surface run-off will depend on how much water is already present in the soil.
 In other words, if the soil is very wet before rainfall occurs, it will lead to more surface run-off compared to the scenario when the soil is dry.
-Similarly, for any given temperature distribution over the day, the amount of water available through snow melt will depend on how much Snowpack is already present.
+Similarly, for any given temperature distribution over the day, the amount of water available through snow melt will depend on how much snowpack is already present.

 Hence, a framework that captures these relationships has the potential to perform better than directly mapping weather inputs to streamflow.
-In this paper, we propose a hierarchical deep learning architecture that explicitly models intermediate states and fluxes to incorporate the physical relationships between different hydrological processes.
-The efficacy of the proposed framework is evaluated using a 200 year simulation dataset created from SWAT model.
-Our preliminary analysis shows the promise of the proposed architecture and provide insights for future directions.
+In this paper, we show the utility of explicitly modeling intermediate states as well as fluxes to incorporate the physical relationships between different hydrological processes.
+The efficacy of the proposed framework is evaluated using a 1000 year simulation dataset created from SWAT model.
+Our preliminary analysis shows the promise of the proposed approach and provide insights for future directions.